vlacs/stateful/README.md

 # Stateful
-State is one of those things where despite as much as you want to make your library and every app you write to be purely functional, sometimes you need state.Stateful is a library that a developer to use system state in a consistent way in both practical and easy ways.
+State is one of those things where despite as much as you want to make your library and every app you write to be purely functional, sometimes can't always have you cake and eat it too.
+Stateful is a library that a developer to use system state in a consistent way in both practical and easy ways.
 It is a simple library that deps on nothing but Clojure 1.6.

 ## Releases and Dependency Information